How to Calculate The Price For Your Handcrafted Soap

-Warnisha Foster from Ocala, Florida, USA started Kiss My Crown Essentials about 1 year ago, a soap business.
+Warnisha Foster (from Ocala, Florida, USA) started Kiss My Crown Essentials almost 4 years ago.

 My name Warnisha Foster I am the CEO of Kiss My Crown Essentials.
 I founded Kiss My Crown Essentials in March of 2020 and I started offering my products a few at a time to see how they would go over with the public.
 My first product was Strawberry Rose’ Champagne Soap.
 The idea for this soap came from looking at my life as a single mom of four I started to feel burned out.
 I needed something to make me feel feminine, Make me feel like a woman, Grown and sexy.
 This did the trick.

 Our mission here a KMCE is to let mothers like myself know that we are seen, we are beautiful and we are a necessity.

 How to Get Clients For A Soap Business?
 (In 2023)

 290+ Creative Soap Instagram Bios

 2 of 14

 87 Marketing Ideas For A Soap Business (2023)